Media & Technology Philosophy

 Neuroscientists tell us that there is an impact of social media and gaming on the way the brain works…it is creating increasing isolation and increasing stress for a significant number of young people and that alternative reality will have ramifications for society”.

-Fellow Steiner school, Waldorf School of the Peninsula, has a comprehensive section of its website dedicated to its Media & Technology Philosophy.
+Fellow Steiner school, Waldorf School of the Peninsula, has a comprehensive section of its website dedicated to its Media & Technology Philosophy and film #KidsOnTech (2021).
 Situated in Silicon Valley, which serves as a global center for high technology, innovation, venture capital, and social media, The New York Times sparked national media coverage with a story on why its parents are turning to Waldorf education.
 Why?

 About three quarters of the parents work in technology in some way”, says Pierre Laurent, Technology Executive and Board President of WSP.
 Asked by the BBC about the role of computers in schools, he replies: “Human capacities are not developed in front of a screen.
 You need to be engaged with making things and doing things yourself”.